 Many people think that to allow for as much floor space as possible, they should push furniture up against the walls.
 The problem with this approach is that your furniture then simply outlines the walls of the room and doesn’t give it any depth or dimension.
 If you have room for a console, the addition can bring lots of personality to the room, but at the very least, moving your sofa even just a couple of inches off the wall creates shadows, which then gives the illusion of depth.

 Sometimes, size doesn’t matter!
-Little decorating tricks can go a long way toward making a space feel bigger, brighter, and welcoming, so play around with furniture arrangement and proportions to find what will work best for you!
+Little decorating tricks can go a long way for how to make a small room feel bigger, brighter, and welcoming, so play around with furniture arrangement and proportions to find what will work best for you!

 Great tips!
 Beautiful inspirational rooms as well.